iCloud storage full? Learn how to free it up

 Why is your iCloud storage full?

-Now you know how to access and check your storage breakdown, it's time to review what's eating space; this will help you get smart about where you can reclaim space from.
+Now that you know how to access and check your storage, it's time to review what's eating space; this will help you get smart about where you can reclaim space from.

 For most Apple users, backups, documents, and photos will consume our storage.
-By pressing the Manage button, you'll get a clearer breakdown of where your storage is occupied.
+By clicking the Manage button, you'll get a clearer breakdown of where your storage is occupied.

 Once you understand your personal storage usage well, it's time to address how to reduce iCloud storage.
 Head to the next section to get started.